Iraq's Abadi to declare Mosul victory, few pockets of resistance

-MOSUL Iraqi Prime Minister Haider al-Abadi was poised to declare victory over Islamic State in Mosul on Monday as only a few dozen militants put up resistance in the city where their leader declared a caliphate three years ago.
+MOSUL Iraqi Prime Minister Haider al-Abadi was set to declare victory over Islamic State in Mosul on Monday as only a few dozen militants put up resistance in the city that was the capital of their self-declared caliphate for the past three years.

 Gunfire and explosions could be heard as the U.S.-led coalition pounded the remaining few Islamic State positions.

-"They won't declare victory until the area is fully secured," said Iraqi army officer Firas Abdel Qassim.
-The militants were still controlling a small patch, he said.
+"They won't declare victory until the area if fully secured," said Iraqi army officer Firas Abdel Qassim.
+The militants still controlled a small patch, he said.

+Abadi has been meeting military and political officials in Mosul in a festive atmosphere which contrasted with the fear that quickly spread when a few hundred Islamic State seized the city and the Iraqi army crumbled in July 2014.

+Islamic State leader Abu Bakr al-Baghdadi shocked the Middle East and Western powers shortly afterwards by appearing at the pulpit of Mosul's Grand al-Nuri Mosque in broad daylight and declaring a caliphate and himself the leader of the world's Muslims.

+Baghdadi has fled the city and his exact whereabouts are unknown.
+Reports have said he is dead but Iraqi and Western officials have not been able to confirm this.

+Even if Baghdadi is killed or captured, that is unlikely to cripple Islamic State, which is now expected to take to the desert or mountains of Iraq and wage an insurgency, much like al Qaeda did following the fall of Saddam Hussein in 2003.

-While defeat in Iraq's second largest city will deal a heavy blow to Islamic State, the group controls several cities and towns south and west of Mosul.
+While defeat in Iraq's second-largest city will deal a heavy blow to Islamic State, the group controls several cities and towns south and west of Mosul.

 Islamic State is also under heavy pressure in its operational headquarters in the Syrian city of Raqqa and its self-proclaimed caliphate that once straddled the two countries is crumbling.

-But the militants are expected to keep plotting attacks on the West and revert to the type of insurgency waged by al Qaeda that helped destabilized Iraq following the U.S.-led invasion that toppled Saddam Hussein in 2003.
+The militants, however, are expected to keep plotting attacks on the West and inspiring "lone wolf" violence by individuals or small groups, such as recent incidents in Britain, France and elsewhere.

-The stench of corpses along Mosul's streets was a reminder of the nearly nine months of grueling urban warfare required to dislodge Islamic State, which imposed a reign of terror in the city of 1.5 million.
+The stench of corpses along Mosul's streets was a reminder of the nearly nine months of grueling urban warfare required to dislodge Islamic State from the city of 1.5 million.

 Seven bodies lay in an alley near a riverbank the militants reached on Sunday while attempting to escape.